jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

-# What The Hack: DevOps with GitHub
+# DevSecOps with GitHub workshop

 ## Challenge 3 - Infrastructure as Code (IaC)